ga4gh/cat-vrs/docs/source/vcops/index.rst

 As a result of this multi-faceted landscape of variation contexts and variation groups, harmonizing genomic variation data from multiple resources is a significant challenge.
 This draft specification provides a framework for specifying and publishing a *variation concept origination policy (V-COP)*.
 A V-COP enables genomic data providers to tightly constrain the reference sequences and selection rules used to reproducibly construct an *originating variation context*: a specific variation context that serves as the unique normalized representation of any input variation or variation group.

 .. note:: If you are interested in helping to draft the specification for
-          creating and registering *VCOPs*, join us on the [VRSATILE GitHub repo](https://github.com/ga4gh/vrsatile/issues/1) to engage in this
+          creating and publishing *VCOPs*, join us on the [VRSATILE GitHub repo](https://github.com/ga4gh/vrsatile/issues/1) to engage in this
           effort.